kdbarajas/cosmology-thesis/markdowns/background.md

   ![2015_TTSpectrum](../images/2015_TTSpectrum.png)

-- Recipe of the Cosmos
+- Recipe for the Cosmos

   - While the CMB provides us with a strong argument for a homogeneous and isotropic Universe, arguably the most important cosmological information comes in the form of the tiny milliKelvin anisotropies from recent measurements by the Planck Satellite, shown in Figure #.
 We can decompose Figure # by the magnitude of the temperature fluctuations $\mathcal{D}^{T}​$ as a function of the multipole moment $l​$, where the angular scale or "wavelength" of the fluctuations $\lambda = \frac{2\pi}{l}​$ is determined by the number of modes $l​$ within a given angle on the night sky.
 To understand the relative contribution of each mode $l​$ to the fluctuations seen in the CMB we must quantify the amplitude of the fluctuations on a given scale known as the _power spectrum_.
 More generally, the power spectrum describes the power $\mathcal{P}​$ on a given scale $n​$ through the square of the Fourier amplitude $a_n​$ such that $\mathcal{P}(n) \propto  |a_n|^2 = C_n​$.
 The angular power spectrum $\mathcal{D_l^{TT}}​$ of the CMB is described as